luster/bookstore/README.md

 whatever is necessary to re-run.

 WARNING: watch out for any libraries which generate code for you.
-In many cases, you may need to run `mvn clean compile` in order for the IDE to pick up the generated code property.
+In many cases, you may need to run `mvn clean compile` in order for the IDE to pick up the generated code properly.
 Generated code libraries include [automatter](https://github.com/danielnorberg/auto-matter) which is used for creating lightweight Java objects with generated builder code.
 I highly recommend you use something simple like this to manage models between your database and application code as well as